 Telltale charts are very informative for sure, but the human brain has this tendency to perceive patterns and jump to conclusions a little bit too fast… It is very unfortunate that there is no publicly available data allowing to backtest the value and size factors outside the US, or backtest international and REIT returns before 1970, in order to provide ‘out of sample’ analysis.
 In the mean time, one is left to make a judgment call about the possible applicability of such findings in the future; using a big grain of salt to do so seems in order.

-Following a good discussion on the Bogleheads forum, a few more charts were suggested.
+Based on feedback received on the Bogleheads forum, a few more charts were created.

 Here is a Telltale chart focusing on the size factor, including Large Cap Blend (LCB), Mid Cap Blend (MCB), Small Cap Blend (SCB), and to put things in perspective, Mid Cap Value.
 All relative to US Total-Market (TSM).

 Unsurprisingly (given the respective market weights), LCB stayed very close to TSM.
 The MCB trajectory had a rough start for decades, but did create some nice premium since 1970.
 The MCV and SCB numbers are the same as previously illustrated, with a nice upward trajectory, although SCB didn’t do much (relative to TSM) in the past three decades.

 When looking at aggregate growth numbers expressed in US dollars and comparing the trajectory of International funds to the US market, we can hypothesize that the strength or weakness of the US dollar compared to currencies of the rest of the world is impactful.